 Mandelbrot set

 An infinitely self-repetitive pattern was first studied around 1918 by the French mathematicians Pierre Fatou and Gaston Julia.
 Their pioneering work was forgotten until Benoit Mandelbrot mentioned them 60 years later in his work about fractal geometry.
-In honor of Mandelbrot's work, others named the specific points generated by Mandelbrots equation (that was similar to that of Fatou and Julia) the 'Mandelbrot set'.
-In 1978 the American mathematician Robert Brooks first programmed a visualization and thereby introduced fractals in the field of arts.
+In honor of Mandelbrot's work, others named the specific points generated by Mandelbrots equation the 'Mandelbrot set'.
+In 1978 the American mathematician Robert Brooks first programmed a visualization and thereby introduced 'fractals' in the field of arts.

 In painting software, the process to generate Mandelbrot images is predetermined, based on the Mandebrot equation.
-Personal choices are possible for colors but not for forms.
-Images are truly generated, the result of a process of selection.
+Personal choices are possible for colors, but not for forms.
+Images are truly generated, the results are a process of selection.

 Images created in a process of selection by